jhenderson88/TCLX/README.md

 TCLX requires that the MathMore ROOT libraries are compiled on your machine.
 These include a number of GSL functions, which simplifies things considerably.
 Instructions on compilation of ROOT with the MathMore libraries can be found online, [here](https://root.cern.ch/drupal/content/installing-root-source).

+Additionally, in order to use the MathMore libraries, they must be loaded on startup:

+> gSystem->Load("libMathMore.so");

+> gSystem->Load("libMathCore.so");

+Alternatively, you can just include the two lines above in your rootlogon.C file.

 In order to compile the TCLX libraries, use the makefile.
 This has been shamelessly modified from the [GRSISort](https://github.com/GRIFFINCollaboration/GRSISort) makefile, and hence looks very similar.

 Once the libTCLX.so library has been compiled, one can simply load it in ROOT: